-Overall, the temperatures in February are good, though it should be noted that they were relatively mild months.
+Overall, the temperatures in the properties in February are good, though it should be noted that they were relatively mild Februaries.

-17 Close inspection of the readings, taken at 5 minute intervals, is employed to confirm faulty sensors (failing sensors can work intermittently).
+&lt;sup>21 Close inspection of the readings, taken at 5 minute intervals, is employed to confirm faulty sensors (failing sensors can work intermittently).
 Unfortunately there is no budget to replace them.

-16 Omitting highest and lowest decile
+&lt;sup>20 Omitting highest and lowest decile